nirmorgo/BTC_trade_strategy_utils/README.md

 # BTC_trade_strategy_utils
-Utility functions that can assist you in visualizing Bitcoin trade data and optimize your trading strategy. please check the demo file: "BTC trade strategy utilities demo.ipynb".
+Utility functions that can assist you in visualizing Bitcoin trade data and optimize your trading strategy.
+Check the demo file: "BTC trade strategy utilities demo.ipynb".